yuwu9145/nest-object-deep-copy/README.md

 This javascript module aims to avoid problems that these methods have and always give you a real hard copy based on the original object.

+## Features

+- Copied object will keep original object's **prototype chain**
+- Will create brandnew object for each nested objects rather than just copy nested objects reference
+- Will copy over all properties which equal to function declaration

 ## Problem with spread operator and Object.assign()

 If the object is a plain object and has only primitive values: